jerichoBob/GR/Mathematica/README.md

 # GRHelper

-The Mathematica functions within the GRHelper package were originally written by Chuck Evans (and some of his grad students) @ UNC Chapel Hill.
+The functions within the GRHelper package were originally written by Chuck Evans (and some of his grad students) @ UNC Chapel Hill.

 David Brown @ NC State created the GRHelper package and tidied things up and put those functions into the package form you see here.

 Bob Seaton @ NC State wanted a prettier output for the Christoffel Symbols, so he added that function and checked it into github.
 ## Usage

-Inside the Mathematica Desktop app, locate and open the usingChristoffelSymbols.nb file (open it inside Mathematica!).
+Inside the Mathematica Desktop app, locate and open the **usingChristoffelSymbols.nb** file (open it inside Mathematica!).
 It has examples you can play with.
 But before you can use that file, you'll need to [install the GRHelper package](README-InstallPackage.md).

-To use any function in the GRHelper package, do like you were instructed above and Install the package first!
+To use any function in the GRHelper package, do like you were instructed above and **Install the package first**!
 Once that's done, then you can use any of the functions in the package.

 ## Function: ChristoffelSymbols